10 tips for successful change management when implementing a CRM system

 At Growth Ninjas we see a lot of Customer Relationship Management (CRM) implementations.
 Some projects we start from scratch, working with our clients to plan, implement and drive adoption.
 Many companies, however, start implementing a CRM tool without any external support, some of them getting stuck after a while with poor data quality, spotty adoption, lack of integration with other tools.
 These are just a few of the symptoms that have popped up, when we get a call for help.

 Many studies show that a successful implementation is not a given: depending on the source, research claims that between 30% and 60% of CRM implementations fail!
-At Growth Ninjas, we have found that one of the most common mistakes is not managing the CRM implementation as a company-wide change project.
+At Growth Ninjas, we have found that one of the most common mistakes is not managing the CRM implementation as a company-wide change project

 In this article, we’ll explore why solid change management is critical to a successful CRM implementation and provide 10 tips on how organizations can effectively manage the process.